-This noise in the classification raises the question of whether, and under what conditions, one could be confident that CMTO would actually help families move to high upward-mobility neighborhoods, prior to the experiment taking effect.
+The noise in the classification raises the question of whether, and under what conditions, one could be confident that CMTO would actually help families move to high upward-mobility neighborhoods, prior to the experiment taking effect.
 In other words, assuming that the correlational estimates of tract-level upward mobility can be given a causal interpretation, would one then expect a positive average treatment effect of CMTO?

-The answer to this question depends on what assumptions, if any, one is willing to make about the location choices of the treatment group in response to CMTO.18 Without assumptions on these location choices, it is insufficient to test whether average upward mobility among tracts in the top one-third (the treatment group) is higher than in the bottom two-thirds (the control group).
-Rather, the key question becomes whether some of the tracts in the bottom two-thirds can have mobility higher than the tracts in the top one-third.
+The answer to this question depends on what assumptions, if any, one is willing to make about the location choices of the treatment group in response to CMTO.14 Without assumptions on these location choices, it is insufficient to test whether average upward mobility among tracts estimated to be in the top one-third (the treatment group) is higher than those estimated to be in the bottom two-thirds (the control group).
+Rather, the key question becomes whether some of the tracts estimated to be in the bottom two-thirds can have mobility higher than the tracts estimated to be in the top one-third.
 To see why, consider the following two examples.

-Suppose average mobility among tracts in the top one-third is higher because of one tract having high mobility while all other tracts in the top one-third have mobility lower than those in the remaining two-thirds.
+Suppose average mobility among tracts estimated to be in the top one-third is higher because of one tract having high mobility while all other tracts estimated to be in the top one-third have mobility lower than those in the remaining two-thirds.
 In that case, only families moving to that single high-mobility tract are treated with higher mobility while all other families are treated with lower mobility.
-On average, the families that moved to top one-third tracts because of the experiment may therefore have moved to neighborhoods with lower mobility.
-Of course, whether or not this is the case will depend on the distribution of mobility across neighborhoods to which families actually moved.
+The average effect of the program on mobility among all families in the experiment may very well be negative.
+Of course, whether or not this is the case will depend on the distribution of mobility across neighborhoods to which families actually moved as well as the mobility of the neighborhoods from which they are moving.
 Without making assumptions about the individual tracts the families would move from and to as a result of the experiment, the average treatment effect can be zero, positive or negative.

-Suppose instead the average in the top one-third is higher because all the tracts in the top one-third have high mobility except one tract that has mobility lower than those in the remaining two-thirds.
+Suppose instead the average mobility among tracts estimated to be in the top one-third is higher because all such tracts have high mobility except for one tract that has mobility lower than those in the remaining two-thirds.
 In that case, families moving to that single low-mobility tract are treated with lower mobility while all other families are treated with higher mobility.
-On average, families that moved to the top one-third tracts because of the experiment may again have moved to neighborhoods with lower mobility.
-As before, whether or not this is the case will depend on the distribution of mobility across neighborhoods to which the families would move from and to as a result of the experiment.
-Without making assumptions about this, the average treatment effect can again be zero, positive or negative.
+The average effect of the program on mobility among all families in the experiment may still be negative.
+As before, whether or not this is the case will depend on the distribution of mobility across neighborhoods to which families actually moved as well as the mobility of the neighborhoods from which they are moving.
+Without making further assumptions, the average treatment effect can therefore again be zero, positive or negative.